Also known as Fournier gangrene, it is an intense pain and sensation in the genitals.

 This phenomenon has implications for both initial debridement and subsequent reconstruction.
-Therefore, a practical knowledge of the anatomy of the lower male urinary tract and external genitalia is critical for the physician treating a patient with Fournier’s gangrene.
+Therefore, practical knowledge of the lower male urinary tract anatomy and external genitalia is critical for the physician treating a patient with Fournier’s gangrene.

 Skin and superficial fascia:

-Because Fournier’s gangrene is predominantly an infectious process of the superficial and deep fascial planes, it is important to understand the anatomical relationship of the skin and the subcutaneous structures of the perineum and the abdominal wall.
+Because Fournier’s gangrene is predominantly an infectious process of the superficial and deep fascial planes, it is essential to understand the anatomical relationship between the skin and the subcutaneous structures of the perineum and the abdominal wall.

-Several important anatomical relationships must be considered.
-A potential space between Scarpa’s fascia and the deep fascia of the anterior wall (external abdominal oblique) allows the extension of a perineal infection in the anterior abdominal wall.
+Several meaningful anatomical relationships must be considered.
+Potential space between Scarpa’s fascia and the deep fascia of the anterior wall (external abdominal oblique) allows the extension of a perineal infection in the anterior abdominal wall.

 Superiorly, the Scarpa and Camper fascia fuse and attach to the clavicles, ultimately limiting the cephalic extension of an infection that may have originated in the perineum.

-Infectious diseases of the male urethra, bulbourethral glands, perineal structures or rectum can be drained into the superficial perineal space and can extend into the scrotum or anterior abdominal wall to the level of the clavicles.
+Infectious diseases of the male urethra, bulbourethral glands, perineal structures, or rectum can be drained into the superficial perineal space.
+They can extend into the scrotum or anterior abdominal wall to the level of the clavicles.